Your guide to influencing for change

 7. Prepare an agenda

 The visit does not have to be seamless, but it might be helpful to prepare an outline a structure for the visit.
-You may be asked to share this outline with the candidate’s office, so they know what to expect on the day.
+You may be asked to share this outline with the MP’s office, so they know what to expect on the day.

 8. Send a "thank you"